Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: PPO algorithm

 with the discounted return

 The total loss minimized during training is

-where $c_1,c_2$ are the hyperparameters that balance the three terms, and \(S(\pi_{\bm \theta})\) is the policy entropy that promotes exploration.
+where $c_1,c_2$ are the hyperparameters that balance the three terms, and \(S(\pi_{\bm \theta})\) is the policy entropy that promotes the policy's exploration.
 Parameters are updated over multiple epochs for each batch of collected trajectories.

-In our PIRL framework, the reward function is well designed to guide the agent to achieve both spin squeezing and stabilization.
-For this purposes,we choose $\xi^2(t)$ and $\xi^2_y(t)$ as the reward metrics, and introduce hyperparameters $\zeta,\kappa,\alpha$ to stabilize and accelerate the training process.
+In our RL framework, the reward function is designed to guide the agent to achieve both spin squeezing and stabilization.
+For this purposes, we choose $\xi^2(t)$ and $\xi^2_y(t)$ as the reward metrics, and introduce hyperparameters $\zeta,~\kappa,~\alpha$ to stabilize and accelerate the training process.
 To discourage the agent from taking unnecessary actions, we include a small penalty term $c(a_k)$ in the reward function.
-The parameters used for training in the Results section are listed in Table~\ref{tab:hyperparameters}.
+The parameters used for training in the main text are listed in Table~\ref{tab:hyperparameters}.